MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model_1.md

 ## Things to consider before you begin:

--   Naming convention
+-   Naming conventions - type names carefully.

--   Data types, restrictions (e.g. max length of a name)

--   Datetime formatting to support easy localization

 # Exercise \#1: Create a new Team in Microsoft Teams